Check that bounds on pole locations are satisfied during simulation

 You can save the linear system as a variable in the MATLAB workspace.

-The block does not support code generation and can be used only in Normal simulation mode.
+The block does not support code generation and can be used only

 The following table summarizes the Pole-Zero Plot block parameters, accessible via the block parameter dialog box.
 For more information, see Parameters in the Pole-Zero Plot block reference page.